Ottawa Home Builder Ratings

 Builder Quality - 40%

-The Tarion Home Warranty Program publishes up to ten years of performance data for each Ontario home builder.
+The Home Construction Regulatory Authority (HCRA) publishes up to ten years of performance data for each Ontario home builder.
 This data captures builder output volume, the number of reported deficiencies and defects, and the cost.
-We make four individual calculations to arrive at a Builder Quality score.
+We make numerous calculations to arrive at a Builder Quality score.

 Builder Quality Score Reductions

-It must be noted that in this jurisdiction the home building industry is well-regulated, and the registered builders that we review only very rarely have quality problems that contravene regulation, and these tend to be relatively superficial, small-ticket items - as opposed to being structural in nature - that quickly get resolved as a condition of the builder's continued registration.
+It must be noted that in this jurisdiction the home building industry is well-regulated, and most registered builders that we review rarely have quality problems that contravene regulation, and these tend to be relatively superficial, small-ticket items that quickly get resolved as a condition of the builder's continued registration, as opposed to being structural in nature and of significant cost to remediate.

-Nonetheless, our Quality Score reflects Tarion Home Warranty Program claims made by home owners, the nature of the claim, and the cost for remediation, proportionate to the total number of homes delivered by the builder in the last ten years.
+Nonetheless, our Quality Score reflects the claims made by home owners through the Home Construction Regulatory Authority (HCRA), the nature of the claim, and the cost for remediation, proportionate to the total number of homes delivered by the builder in the last ten years.

 Customer Engagement- 40%